 The program includes workshops on picking colleges, writing a college application essay that stands out and demystifying financial aid.

 The first session will be held March 16 at St. Michael’s College.
 A second session will take place at Castleton State College on March 23.
-That event also will include a remote option via Vermont Interactive Technologies at three sites: North Country Union High School in Newport, Lyndon State College, and Brattleboro Union High School.

 The final session will be at Lyndon State College on April 6.